 By Scott Ross

-Passer’s choice of words is not without irony — probably intentional — since Cutter’s Way is concerned with a murder of a teenage girl, committed by an insulated, wealthy Santa Barbara magnate, who expects to get away with it.
+Passer’s choice of words is not without irony — probably intentional — since Cutter’s Way is concerned with the murder of a teenage girl, committed by a wealthy Santa Barbara magnate, who expects to get away with it.
 But that encapsulation is itself inadequate, because the picture is both more and less than a thriller.
-It’s a downbeat meditation on specifically American themes, as intimate and emotionally wrenching as Passer’s earlier, equally striking (and similarly dismissed) depiction of junkie life, the woefully under-seen Born to Win of ten years earlier.
+It’s a downbeat meditation on specifically American themes, as intimate and emotionally wrenching as Passer’s earlier, equally striking (and similarly buried) depiction of junkie life, the almost criminally under-seen Born to Win of ten years earlier.

 One of the most striking aspects of the picture is Jordan Cronenweth’s sumptuously muted photography.
 I don’t pretend to know how he attained that warm, earthy palette, nor how he maintained the largely deep-focus imagery that so enriches this picture, but his work here stands with the great cinematographic achievements of the era.
 And Passer, who never had a major hit in this country, had an unerring sense of the movie frame; you see exactly the right image at any given moment, and you can’t quite imagine how its casual rightness could have been bettered.
+One moment among many: When Bone spots the killer at a Santa Barbara parade.
+Hitchcock would have made a fetish of this sequence; Passer frames it not as The Great Reveal but as the initial clearing of a jumbled mind.
 More important, Passer had a deep feeling for the people in his pictures, and saw them as they were, without editorial judgment.
 It may be argued that his view of the rich was jaundiced, but, it seems to me, never inappropriately.
 The rich are different; they almost never get caught.